OliviaKali/RocknRate-React/README.md

 # rocknRate-react

-Music blog created tp provide users with a unique experience to search their favorite artists and be able to comment/rate them as well as listen to their songs through the spotify API and read some information about them all in the same place.
-Users are able to sign up to the website through firebase.

-RocknRate-react is a MERN stack application.

 ## Built with

-Built with react, Material-UI, Spotify API, Firebase, axios, mongoose, node.js, mongoDB, and express.js.
+Built with react, Material-UI, Spotify API, Firebase, node.js, and express.js.

 ## UI
 Bulma and materialize were both replaced with a react library, Material-UI, to meet the react requirements.